Link: Return to Home Page

 Sometime, Somewhere, Somehow, David Pike’s Collected Poems 1993 – 2018 is an eclectic assembly of work by a poet with a distinct voice and a confidence in his craft.
 This collection contains a host of closely observed characters, an apt conjuring of place and an undercurrent of wry humour, occasionally sliced with satire.
 His adroit use of rhythm and evident delight in the manipulation of sound make these poems a pleasure to read aloud.
 I particularly love the poems conjuring up local places, such as Tumuli and All Cannings.
 Themes of time, memory and mortality weave through the collection.
 Pike mentions Betjeman in his introduction, but I hear echoes of Larkin too: beneath the mockery of contemporary English life is an elegiac tone, and an undercurrent of longing and an on-going negotiation with the inevitability of death.
 Which is not to say the poems are gloomy – far from it.
 Life has too much to offer for that.
 Sarah Singleton, Swindon Advertiser.

 Please view information about my newly published, (February 2017), short print-run, poetry paperback, At Durgan; info below.
-See a review of At Durgan on the Message in a Bottle website via: Message in a Bottle Reviews
+A review of At Durgan was originally displayed on the Message in a Bottle poetry website; this website has since unfortunately expired.

 Full information below.
 Click on image, to enlarge.